-As SharePoint Framework focuses on client-side development it no longer requires SharePoint to be installed on the development machines.
+As SharePoint Framework focuses on client-side development, it no longer requires SharePoint to be installed on the development machines.
 With a few exceptions, all dependencies to the framework and other packages are specified in the project and contained in the project folder.
-As the SharePoint Framework has its origins in the cloud and evolves frequently, developers must ensure that they are using the correct version of the toolchain corresponding to their SharePoint Framework project.
+As the SharePoint Framework has its origins in the cloud and evolves frequently, developers must ensure that they're using the correct version of the toolchain corresponding to their SharePoint Framework project.

 Shared or a personal development environment

-In the past it was challenging for many organizations to justify providing SharePoint developers with very powerful development machines and in some cases multiple developers had to share the same machine at the cost of productivity.
-With SharePoint Framework developers can use market-standard developer machines to build SharePoint customizations.
+In the past, it was challenging for many organizations to justify providing SharePoint developers with powerful development machines and in some cases multiple developers had to share the same machine at the cost of productivity.
+With the SharePoint Framework, developers can use market-standard developer machines to build SharePoint customizations.

 Developing on the host

-Probably the easiest option to setup a development environment for SharePoint Framework projects is to install all the tools directly on the host machine.
+Probably the easiest option to set up a development environment for SharePoint Framework projects is to install all the tools directly on the host machine.
 If your team is working only on SharePoint Framework projects, then they can install Node.js on their machines.
-If they work on other Node.js projects as well then they could use third party solutions such as nvm to run multiple versions of Node.js side-by-side.
+If they work on other Node.js projects, then they could use third-party solutions such as nvm to run multiple versions of Node.js side by side.

-Big benefit of developing on the host is that developers can configure their machine to their preferences once and use it across all projects.
-Also, as the software executes on the host, it has direct access to the CPU, memory and disk I/O without a virtualization layer in between which leads to a better performance than when running the same software virtualized.
+A benefit of developing on the host is that developers can configure their machine to their preferences once and use it across all projects.
+Also, as the software executes on the host, it has direct access to the CPU, memory, and disk I/O without a virtualization layer in between which leads to a better performance than when running the same software virtualized.

 Developing in a virtual machine

-Using virtual machines is not without drawbacks.
-Virtual machines are big and require developers to use computers powerful enough to run them with acceptable performance to be productive.
-Additionally, particularly over longer periods of time, developers have to keep the operating system up-to-date and ensure they run all the necessary security updates.
-As developers work in a virtual machine they either have to spend some time at the beginning of a new project to configure the standard virtual machine to their preferences or have to give in to the standard setup at the cost of their productivity.
-Because virtual machines run a complete operating system with all its components it's much harder to ensure that all virtual machines used by all developers on the team are consistent.
+Using virtual machines isn't without drawbacks.
+Virtual machines are large and require developers to use computers powerful enough to run them with acceptable performance to be productive.
+Additionally, particularly over longer periods of time, developers have to keep the operating system up to date and ensure they run all the necessary security updates.
+As developers work in a virtual machine, they either have to spend some time at the beginning of a new project to configure the standard virtual machine to their preferences or have to give in to the standard setup at the cost of their productivity.
+Because virtual machines run a complete operating system with all its components, it's much harder to ensure that all virtual machines used by all developers on the team are consistent.
 Comparing to other types of development environments, using virtual machines for building SharePoint Framework solutions is expensive both from the cost and time point of view.

 Developing using Docker

 An interesting middle ground between developing on the host and in a virtual machine is using Docker.
-Docker is a software virtualization technology similar to virtual machines with a few big differences.
-The most important benefits of using Docker images over virtual machines are that Docker images are easier to create, maintain and distribute, they are more lightweight (few hundred MBs comparing to tens of GBs disk space required for virtual machines) and they allow developers to use the tools and preferences they already have installed and configured on their host machine.
+Docker is a software virtualization technology similar to virtual machines with a few differences.
+The most important benefits of using Docker images over virtual machines are that Docker images are easier to create, maintain, and distribute, they're more lightweight (few hundred MBs comparing to tens of GBs disk space required for virtual machines) and they allow developers to use the tools and preferences they already have installed and configured on their host machine.

 Similarly to virtual machines, Docker containers run a virtualized instance of an operating system (most commonly based on Linux).
 All software installed in the image used to create the container runs isolated inside that container and has only access to the portion of the host file system explicitly shared with the container.
 As all changes to the filesystem inside a Docker container are discarded once the container is closed, developers share folders from their host to store the source code.

-Read more about using Docker for building SharePoint Framework solutions.
+For more information, see Using Docker for building SharePoint Framework solutions.